dadoug/gneasy-genkey/Readme.md

 ```

 ## Usage
-This scriptsoftware is designed to automatically implement the procedure
+This software is designed to automatically implement the procedure
 outlined in
 [Generating More Secure GPG Keys: A Step-by-Step Guide](http://spin.atomicobject.com/2013/11/24/secure-gpg-keys-guide/)
 by Mike English, using the hardening options for GnuPG outlined by